 - 12 eggs

 - ½ teaspoon freshly ground pepper

-- about 1 cup Brie chopped into small pieces
+- 1 cup Brie cheese, chopped into small pieces

-- 6 medium tomatoes Roma variety if possible
+- 6 medium tomatoes Roma or Plum tomatoes work particularly well here

 - 2 tablespoons grated Parmesan cheese